What shows are coming to Netflix in January 2022? - NewsBreak

 What shows are coming to Netflix in January 2022?

-For those that had the chance to check out our list of movies that premiered on December 1 on Netflix, it was quite a lot to keep up with.The 25 best TV series of 2021, according to critics
+For those that had the chance to check out our list of movies that premiered on December 1 on Netflix, it was quite a lot to keep up with.Bringing home the bacon tops new California laws in 2022

 January’s list of shows starts off with several classics — think Annie, Charlie and the Chocolate factory, and Free Willy.
 Whether you’re into horror, romance, action, or thriller, there’s surely a movie for every kind of streamer.